micag2025/Agentic_AI_Developer_Certification_Project3/README.md

   "results": []
 }
 ```
-If `evaluation_methods` is empty, this means the publication lacks evaluation details or the model did not extract any.
+> If `evaluation_methods` is empty, the publication lacks evaluation details or the model did not extract any.
 Guardrails validated the output using the `.rail` schema.

 ---

-### Example: Observability (Logging, Tracing, Monitoring)
+### 2. Example: Observability (Logging, Tracing, Monitoring)

-Logs can be found in `/logs`.
+Logs are in `/logs`.

-System logs like a production-grade application, capturing:
+System logs like a production-grade application, captures:

 - Function, line, module, process, thread, timestamps
 - Informative tags (📊, 📈, 📝, 🔍, 🤖)